-A study population is the group of subjects that the researcher wants to include in their analyses.
+A study population is the group of subjects that the Researcher wishes to include in their analyses.
 The subjects usually share at least one common characteristic, which may be as simple as age, or more complex, such as the set of people over the age of 65 with a certain health condition.
 For example, a cohort may be defined as:

 The study population is not the same as the data extract.
 An extract is the actual data requested for a study population that will help to answer a research question.
 For example, a researcher may be interested in the number and average length of hospital stays of all individuals in a study population, or in their use of physician services over the preceding two years.

-A project may also inlcude more than one study population for comparative purposes, similar to cohort and control groups.
+A project may also include more than one study population for comparative purposes, similar to cohort and control groups.

 Defining the study population

-In the DAR, researchers are requested to provide specific and detailed study population information in addition to a rationale or justification for the study population(s) requested.
+In the DAR, the Researcher is requested to provide specific and detailed study population information in addition to a rationale or justification for the study population(s) requested.

 Researchers will download and complete the appropriate data file checklist(s) and select the fields to be used for analysis.